 ⭐⭐⭐⭐⭐ 110 Reviews

-Learn how to make chocolate the sacred drink from the ancient pre-hispanic civilizations.
-In this class, you will learn how to transform raw cacao beans into delicious chocolate!
+Learn all about the sacred drink from the ancient pre-hispanic civilizations and how to transform raw cacao beans into delicious chocolate!

 👉 BOOK YOUR CHOCOLATE WORKSHOP IN PUERTO VALLARTA ON VIATOR